microsoft/datashaper/javascript/schema/docs/markdown/schema.namedportbinding.node.md

 ## NamedPortBinding.node property

-The id of the node to bind to
+The id of the input node to bind to

 <b>Signature:</b>